First Era

 1E 1100

 Wayrest becomes a city-state.
-The downfall of the Orsinium kingdom brings a good fortune to the small village of Wayrest.
+The downfall of the Orsinium kingdom brings good fortune to the small village of Wayrest.
 In short time the small village turns to an independent kingdom; a major trade city on the Bjoulsae River.
-Farangel of the Gardner Dynasty is the first king of Wayrest.
+Farangel of the Gardner Dynasty is made the first king of Wayrest.

-Source: Wayrest, Jewel of the Bay.
+Source: Wayrest, Jewel of the Bay, The Daggerfall Chronicles

 1E 1200-1E 2208